kitsudaiki/libKitsunemimiPersistence/README.md

 ## Description

 This library contains all my functions for interactions with the storage.
-At the moment its the smalest of my projects and only contains functionality to read, modify and write binaray- and text- files.
+At the moment its the smalest of my projects and only contains functionality to read, modify and write binaray- and text- files and handle an sqlite3-database.

 ### About my kitsune libraries